-Figure 26.
+Figure 29.
 Maximum Daily Potential Generation from Oil-fired Resources

-CMR vs ESI, Central Case, Infrequent Case (MWh)
+CMR vs ESI, Winter Central Infrequent Case (MWh)

-Table 27 provides the change in reliability metrics with ESI compared to CMR Cases.
-In general, reliability metrics indicate that there is less stress on physical energy systems and increased availability of energy inventory under ESI as compared to CMR.
-These results are consistent with improvements in reliability under ESI as compared to current market rules.
+Table 29 provides the change in operational metrics with ESI compared to CMR Cases.
+In general, these operational metrics indicate that there is less stress on physical energy systems and increased availability of energy inventory under ESI as compared to CMR.
+These results are consistent with improvements in reliability and improved energy security under ESI as compared to current market rules.
 For example, under ESI, natural gas consumption during stressed periods (with high natural gas prices) is reduced by 2.9 million MMBtu and 0.9 million MMBtu in the Frequent and Extended Cases, respectively.
-Similarly, the minimum and average quantity of oil inventory increases with ESI as compared to CMR across all Cases, with average daily energy available ranging from 11.7 to 15.2 GWh.
+Similarly, the minimum and average quantity of oil inventory increases with ESI as compared to CMR across all Cases, with the increase in the average daily energy associated with inventoried oil ranging from 11.7 to 15.2 GWh.
 For the particular deterministic scenarios analyzed in the Central Case, there are no operating reserve shortages in either the CMR or ESI cases, although Scenarios considering supply contingencies do find some operating reserve shortages.
-However, as discussed above, our analysis is not designed to provide a thorough or complete analysis of system reliability, and thus we caution drawing inferences about the current or present reliability of the system from our results.
+However, as discussed above, our analysis is not designed to provide a thorough or complete analysis of system reliability and may make assumptions that lead it to overstate system reliability, and thus we caution drawing inferences about the current or present reliability of the system from our results.

-In addition, operational metrics tend to show greater benefit under stressed market conditions (Frequent and Extended Cases) as compared to unstressed market conditions (Infrequent Case).
-For example, while natural gas consumption reduces in the Cases reflecting stressed market conditions, there is no change in consumption during unstressed market conditions (Infrequent Case).
-The same pattern is observed for the supply of energy inventory (MWh) from oil-fired resources.
+In addition, operational metrics tend to show that ESI provides a greater reliability benefit under stressed market conditions (Frequent and Extended Cases) as compared to unstressed market conditions (Infrequent Case).
+For example, the increase in daily oil-fired generation available due to ESI is greater in the Frequent and Extended Cases than in the Infrequent Case, particularly when comparing the minimum quantities of energy available over the winter.
+The same pattern is observed for the 3-day decline in oil inventories.